What is a competitive environment?

 3. Value chain model

-The value chain model was developed by Michael E. Porter in 1985.
-It’s a part of microeconomic theory that looks at the different activities that a company undertakes to create value for its customers.
+Michael E. Porter developed the value chain model in 1985.
+It’s a part of microeconomic theory that examines a company’s activities to create customer value.

 The value chain model has two main components-